Carved lacquer: Ming

 Chinese diplomatic gifts to the Japanese government in the early Ming are especially well-documented on the Japanese side, at a time when the Ashikaga shogunate was enjoying a period of improved relations with China.
 In 1403 a consignment of luxury goods, also including Chinese silks and lacquered Chinese furniture, had 58 pieces of carved red lacquerware in a range of shapes.
 Lists with descriptions and measurements that allow some surviving pieces to be identified also survive from 1406, 1407, 1433 and 1434.
 These confirm that carved red lacquer was already "the favored type of lacquer for court use" by this point.

 Most early production of lacquer had been in the more suitable hot and moist climate of the south, but from the early Ming onwards the finest work was often from official workshops in Beijing, and the best early Ming work is "technically ... as near perfection as has ever been possible".

 The "Orchard Factory" was founded around 1416 in Lingjing hutong in Beijing, near the Forbidden City.
 It used imported workers from the south, the masters from Jiaxing in Zhejiang province, and other workers from Yunnan and Sichuan.
 As part of the internal tax or tribute system, about 5,000 workers from the south were required to work in the imperial workshops for terms of four years.
 The raw lacquer was also imported from the south, as the Chinese lacquer tree will not grow as far north as Beijing.
-But the Orchard Factory closed in 1436, after only some 20 years of operations.
+Beijing was an unpromising location for lacquer production, being very cold in winter, and with dry and dusty air; the opposite of what was best.
+The Orchard Factory closed in 1436, after only some 20 years of operations.
 The production of imperial wares seems to have lapsed between 1436 and 1522, after another Mongol invasion, from which lacquer production took longer to recover than Jingdezhen porcelain.